opgeROBt/version-control-exercises/README.md

 # version-control-exercises
-Git training for dPrep,  toch even checken
+Git training for dPrep

+$ git gud or git home